-Note: the stipend for individuals selected to participate in this institute is $2,100.
+Note: a stipend exists for individuals selected to participate in this institute.
 Stipends are intended to help cover travel expenses to and from the project location, books, other research expenses, and ordinary living expenses.
 Stipends are taxable.

 For additional information, please contact Maria Judnick at CAimmigrationinstitute@gmail.com

 - Dr. Matthew Spangler (Associate Professor of Performance Studies, San José State University)

 - Dr. David Kahn (Professor of Theatre Arts, San José State University)